Simulation-Software-Engineering/Lecture-Material/version-control/material/workflow_slides.md

 - Push feature branch to remote, use descriptive name
   - e.g. issue number in name if each branch closes one issue
 - `main` should never contain broken code
+- Protect direct push to `main`
 - PR (or MR) with review to merge from feature branch to `main`
-  - Protect direct push to master
-  - CI runs in PR
-  - PRs can also be opened as draft to discuss things first
 - Rebase feature branch on `main` if necessary
 - Delete remote branch once merged and no longer needed (one click on GitHub after merge)
-- **Good for**: small teams, small projects, prototyping, websites (continuous integration), documentation
+- **Good for**: small teams, small projects, prototyping, websites (continuous deployment), documentation
 - Aka [trunk-based development](https://www.atlassian.com/continuous-delivery/continuous-integration/trunk-based-development) or [GitHub flow](https://guides.github.com/introduction/flow/)

 ---